hamza-yameen/Node.js-Express.js/basic-aithentications/README.md

 # Simple Authentication with Node.js, Express.js, Prisma ORM, and MySQL
-This project demonstrates a simple authentication system built using Node.js, Express.js, Prisma ORM, MySQL, and JWT Token.
-It provides a solid foundation for building secure and scalable RESTful APIs.
+With this repo, you'll be able to see how the node.js/express.js project should be structured.
+This is a very basic authentication method using a JWT token.
+How to handle error messages.

 ## Register User

 ```bash
 curl --location 'http://localhost:8000/api/auth/register' \
 --header 'Content-Type: application/json' \